Craig Evans, From Jesus to the Church: The First Christian Generation, WJK Press, 2014

 Craig Evans delivered these lectures at the Ben Gurion University of Beersheba in 2010.
-I have been stimulated just by Craig Evans’ Introduction more than I have by most books I have read on the early church (30-70 AD).
-Just his defense of Jesus’ prophecy about the Temple’s destruction and the many other similar prophecies in canonical and non-canonical literature are well worth its moderate cost.
+Its title is general, but the book is mainly about the intensive Jewish character of the early Jesus movement and how that played out in conflict with the non-believing Jewish leadership through 70AD and up until 135 AD.
+In his Introduction, Evans defends Jesus’ prophecy about the Temple’s destruction and traces other similar prophecies in canonical and non-canonical literature are well worth its moderate cost.
 He lays out clearly what he is trying to do: To trace the conflict between Jesus and His followers with the Temple hierarchy led by the family of Annas.

-The first chapter proves to be as insightful as the Introduction.
-Evans’ discussion and explication of the “Twelve Tribe Typology” (Mat 19:28; James 1:1, et.al.) is worth the price of the book in itself.
-I hate to “gush” over a person or his book, but if Evans’ approach that neither Jesus, Peter, James, nor even Paul envisioned a “church” not in continuity with Israel is accepted, it will shake up the academy - in a good way.
-And I am not talking about the church replacing Israel.
+In the first chapter, Evans’ creatively explains and expounds the “Twelve Tribe Typology” in the NT (Mat 19:28; James 1:1).
+If Evans’ approach that neither Jesus, Peter, James, nor even Paul envisioned a “church” not in continuity with Israel is accepted, it will shake up the academy - in a good way.
+And I am not talking about replacement theology in which the Church replaces Israel.
 Evans strongly argues that Israel in Rom 11:25-26 is ethnic Israel.

-The second chapter keeps up Evans’ fresh insights into the Kingdom message of Jesus.
-Evans develops an argument that takes notice of the Aramaic versions of the OT that bring out more references to “kingdom” and “Messiah” than the Hebrew texts.
+The second chapter expounds fresh insights into the Kingdom message of Jesus.
+He develops an argument that takes notice of the Aramaic versions of the OT that bring out more references to “kingdom” and “Messiah” than the Hebrew texts.
 He is very attuned to the importance of intertextuality which shows itself not only in the Aramaic parallels but in his careful handling of the “Son of Man” issues in Daniel 7 and in the NT.

 The third chapter is another excellent handling of an important but neglected subject - the role of James.
 It is so refreshing to find another scholar who is not afraid to describe the leadership role of James in the early church in the way the evidence presents him.
 James was the lead “pillar;” the “rampart;” the voice of authority; the man whom second and third century fathers recognized as número uno in the movement until his death in 62AD.
 Evans suggests that James and the sons of Annas were competing for the hearts of the Jerusalem populace until his death.
-I have always pointed out the significance of Josephus’ mentioning only one early Jesus believer, James.
-Evans has mastered the literature.
-I find his arguments to be quite illuminating for the events that transpired in Jerusalem from 30-70 AD.
+Evans is one of the few who have pointed out the significance of Josephus’ mentioning only one early Jesus believer, James.
+Evans has mastered the literature and I find his arguments to be quite illuminating for the events that transpired in Jerusalem from 30-70 AD.

 In the Fourth Chapter, Evans brings to our attention “the zeal of Phineas” (Num 25 and Psa 106) and the “works of the law” in the DSS document 4QMMT.
 By skillfully explicating these texts he compares and contrasts what Paul is saying about faith vis a vis the “works of the law” and what James is commending about “works” (acts of love and mercy).
-I resonated with this chapter also because of my own work on James.
-Evans’ argument that Paul was reacting against a theology like that in 4QMMT (the only place outside of Rom-Gal where the phrase is mentioned) situates him with some writers sympathetic to the New Pauline Perspective.
-For some that will end their reading, but at least read him before you discount him completely.
+Evans’ argument that Paul was reacting against a theology like that in 4QMMT (the only place outside of Rom-Gal where the phrase is mentioned) echoes some writers sympathetic to the New Pauline Perspective.

 In Chapter Six Evans traces effectively the thorough Jewish context of the Gospels, the seven Letters in Revelation as well as the seven Ignatian epistles of the early second century.
-The tensions of a Jewish believing group that viewed itself within Israel (Matthew) is contrasted with a believing Jewish group being ostracized from Israel (John).
+The tension of a Jewish believing group that viewed itself within Israel (Matthew) is contrasted with a believing Jewish group being ostracized from Israel (John).
 These are balanced by the many Jewish connections (good and bad) of Jesus believers in the 7 churches of Asia Minor.
 Ignatius in his dramatic letters criticizes some believers who still observed outward Jewish observances.
 The chapter closes with the evidence for the false messiah Bar Cochba’s persecution of Jesus believers in Judea who would not (and could not) follow him.
 Evans, as has others, sees this as a decisive break between the Jesus believing Jewish believers and the Jewish community.
-Nothing radical here but insightful information for most Gentile Christians who are simply not aware of the Jewishness of their faith.
+This is insightful information for most Gentile Christians who are simply not aware of the Jewish roots of their faith.